Su-Ng/Sandbox/README.md

 **dealwithNA.r**

 In Python one of the possible way of dealing with NA or missing values is by replacing it with the median value.
-The follwing Python script shows examples of using
+The following Python script shows examples of using

 * df.isnull().values().any()
 * df.isnull().sum().sum()